Milwaukee fish fry guide

 1230 N Van Buren St., (414) 272-2522

 Victor's has gotten to be a well-known singles bar complete with music and a metal dance floor.
 But, prior to 9 p.m. on Wednesdays and Fridays, it also serves a mean all-you-can-eat fish fry served with with coleslaw, tartar sauce, lemon wedges and freshly baked round of loaf country white bread and butter.
 You can also choose from fries, cheesy hash browns or baked potato with sides: bacon, sour cream and shredded cheddar mozzarella cheese.

 At Amelia's the all-you-can-eat cod or smelt comes with coleslaw, rye bread and tartar sauce.
 Try other dinners like a fish sandwich with fries or one pound of lake perch.

 S79W15851 Aud Mar Dr., Muskego (414) 377-9449

-Bass Bay's classic Wisconsin fish fry includes hand-breaded Atlantic cod served up with tartar sauce, French fries, marbled rye with Wisconsin butter and house made cole slaw.
+Bass Bay's classic Wisconsin fish fry includes hand-breaded Atlantic cod served with tartar sauce, fries, marbled rye with Wisconsin butter and house made coleslaw.
 But, maybe you'd rather have a sandwich?
-Get that same delicious fish stacked high on marbled rye bread, Wisconsin Cheddar, tartar sauce and cole slaw with a side of fries.
+Get that same delicious fish stacked high on marbled rye bread, Wisconsin cheddar, tartar sauce and coleslaw with a side of fries.

 512 W. Layton Ave., (414) 481-5520

 You can get fish here every day; but Friday's catch is only available, of course, on Fridays.
-Choose from their traditional cod fry, baked cod dinner, a codwich, beer battered baby walleye pike, smelt basket, clam strip basket or jumbo shrimp entree.
+Choose from the traditional cod fry, baked cod dinner, a codwich, beer-battered baby walleye pike, smelt basket, clam strip basket or jumbo shrimp entree.

 The Bosch Tavern